Morpheuslabs-io/explorer/README.md

 ===================

-Morpheus Labs forked this the source code from Solana as a reference source of the block explorer.
+Morpheus Labs forked the source code from Solana as a reference source of the block explorer.
 Users can explore, modify and test the protocol on Morpheus Labs SEED platform.

 Since this is a GNU License, for SEED platform users or any users who need to fork or clone this UniSwap protocol need to explicitly fork from this repo.